MAz-Codes/CRATE/documentation/training_and_architecture.md

 ## Generating
 During inference (`generate.py`), we:
 1. Sample a random latent vector $z \sim \mathcal{N}(0, I)$.
-2. Provide a Style ID.
+2. Provide a Style ID and Bar Count.
-3. Decode auto-regressively to produce a new MIDI file.
+3. Decode auto-regressively to produce a new MIDI file of the specified length.